George E. Waring Jr.: Civil War Service

 At the beginning of the American Civil War, Waring resigned from the Central Park project to accept a military commission as major.
-He departed New York in the early summer, and drilled for a month in Washington DC, occasionally meeting President Lincoln as he reviewed the troops.
-Waring departed Washington DC on July 4, 1862, and fought at Battle of Blackburn's Ford.
+He departed New York in the early summer, and drilled for a month in Washington, DC, occasionally meeting President Lincoln as he reviewed the troops.
+Waring departed Washington, DC, on July 4, 1862, and fought at Battle of Blackburn's Ford.
 He then joined John C. Frémont and headed to St. Louis, where he commanded the Fremont Hussars.
 His beloved mare Vixen died on campaign in November 1862, near Jefferson City.

 Waring acquired a new charger, Ruby, a chestnut described as "a picture of the most abject misery; his hind legs drawn under him; the immense muscles of his hips lying flabby, like a cart-horse’s; his head hanging to the level of his knees, and his under-lip drooping; his eyes half shut, and his long ears falling out sidewise like a sleepy mule’s."
 Despite appearances, Ruby was an uncommonly good jumper.

 He raised six companies of cavalry for the Union side in the State of Missouri.
 These units were eventually consolidated as the 4th Missouri Cavalry under Waring, who was promoted to the rank of colonel in January 1862.
 He commanded this regiment throughout the war, principally in the Southwest.

 Ogden Farm

-During the 18th century, Newport, Rhode Island's wealthy merchants developed country agricultural estates in the outlying towns.
+During the 18th century, merchants of Newport, Rhode Island, developed country agricultural estates in the outlying towns.
 Following the Civil War, with a romanticizing of rural, country and farm life by Andrew Jackson Downing and others, estate farms for the Newport summer colony became widespread.
 Some of these were "model" farms based upon the latest agricultural practice, engineering and technology.
 Ogden Farm is such a model farm, named after Edward Ogden of New York City and Newport (1808–1872), whose summer house was on Narragansett Avenue.
 After Edward Ogden's death, the property became known as the Ogden Farm.
 In 1867 Colonel Waring settled there to manage the farm.
 At Ogden Farm, he introduced Jersey cattle into the United States and founded the American Jersey Cattle Club.
 Waring is known to have laid clay drainage pipe there for field improvement, some of which is still extant.
 Waring devoted himself to agriculture, cattle breeding and drainage until 1877, when drainage and sanitary engineering became his major preoccupation.

 In 1876 William Smith patented a jet siphon water closet, an innovation that caught the attention of Waring, who developed the design for larger pieces of sanitary ware (toilets).
 In 1881, William Paul Gerhard, another historically important sanitary engineer became Waring's chief assistant.